Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 r = Rotational rate of the body yawing (twisting) about the body Z-axis

-Then there are, “Euler Angles” (\Phi , \Theta , \Psi ) representing roll, pitch, and yaw, respectively.
-These are relative to the fixed-frame: the local NED coordinate system in our case.
+Then there are “Euler Angles,” representing roll, pitch, and yaw, respectively.
+These are relative to the fixed frame: the local NED coordinate system in our case.

-Blakelock’s first 10 pages offer a clean and clear description that we will later see gets us to the equations in our main reference for the quadcoptor: the Bouabdallah paper.
+Blakelock’s first 10 pages offer a clean and clear description that will later lead us to the equations in our main reference for the quadcopter: the Bouabdallah paper.

 Blakelock’s straightforward equations-of-motion derivation is included here:

-A rotational system in three-dimensions will have a rotational momentum vector as well, but in this system, “mass” is represented as, “moment of inertia (I)” and velocity is angular velocity of the entire body represented as a three-coordinate vector \omega or \Omega (capital or lowercase may vary but it is almost always this Greek letter, “omega”that is used).
+A rotational system in three dimensions will also have a rotational momentum vector, but in this system, “mass” is represented as “moment of inertia (I)” and velocity is the angular velocity of the entire body represented as a three-coordinate vector or (capital or lowercase may vary, but it is almost always this Greek letter, (omega) that is used).

-At any instant you can think of this \omega-vector as the axle on which the body spins.
+At any instant you can think of this vector as the axle on which the body spins.

 To complicate matters further, what was a scalar mass for the linear system becomes not simply a vector of inertia about various axes but a 3×3 matrix!